cwninja/heroku-nodeploy-buildpack/README.md

     !
 Push rejected, failed to compile Deployment disabled app
     $

-Simply configure, sit back, relax, and embrance the broken nature of the world around you.
+Simply configure, sit back, relax, and embrace the broken nature of the world around you.